bguesman/docsify-test/docs/editor/blocks/procedural_cloud_volume_block.md

 **C# member variable:** `Vector2 m_stepDistanceRange` \
 Distance range over which to apply the step number ranges.

+#### Flythrough Step Range
+**C# member variable:** `Vector2 m_flythroughStepRange` \
+Step distance range for flythrough ray marching.
+The lower and upper limits are applied at the lower and upper [distance range](/editor/blocks/procedural_cloud_volume_block?id=flythrough-step-distance-range) values.
+This lets you use fewer samples for smaller march distances.

+This parameter is different from the non-flythrough step ranges---it specifies step distance, not in step count.
+A reasonable value for this might be something like `(16, 512)`, which will take 16 meter steps up close, and 512 meter steps far away.

+#### Flythrough Step Distance Range
+**C# member variable:** `Vector2 m_flythroughStepDistanceRange` \
+Distance range over which to apply the flythrough step range.

 #### Media Zero Threshold
 **C# member variable:** `float m_mediaZeroThreshold` \
 Threshold below which normalized cloud density is considered to be zero.
 It is important to set this to something above zero, like `1e-4` or `1e-5`, as it determines an important early out for the algorithm.